A guide to Health Canada inspections

 During an inspection, the inspector may seize and detain items if:

-• they reasonably believe these are related to a non-compliance with the acts or regulations under which the inspection is being conducted or
+• they believe these are related to a non-compliance with the acts or regulations under which the inspection is being conducted or

-• the purpose is to prevent non-compliance
+• their purpose is to prevent non-compliance

 Our inspectors will conduct the inspections in a manner that does not put their safety or that of the regulated party at increased risk.